d3x0r/sack.vfs/apps/task-manager/README.md

 Task managers can be aggregated by specifying an upstream server; then connecting to that upstream server will indicate all statuses and tasks of all servers that have specified that upstream server.
 There is no limit of depth.
+A circular list of upstream servers might be constructed; this is untested, but should be fairly harmless... a system which receives itself will end up showing itself as a tab of itself, but no deeper.